 Most digital signage providers like to avoid the issue; but you can be sure: In networks, sometimes things don't work as they should!
 Players crash or content doesn't play correctly.

 Without remote maintenance functions, a technical team travels to the device every time and checks or adjusts it on site.
 That costs time and money.
 Every avoidable field visit saves money.
-So, a player must also be configurable, be able to reboot or be updated remotely via a network, restarted, and brought up to date.
+A digital signage player must therefore be configurable as far as possible remotely via a network, restarted, and brought up to date.